Navid200/xDrip/docs/StatusG5G6.md

 If you are using xDrip as the collector from Dexcom G5, G6 or Dexcom One, go to the G5/G6 status page with the "G5/G6 Status" heading.
 ![](./images/system-status-pg.png)

+The transmitter ID shown on this page is unique to your transmitter and can be used to interfere with your system.
+Be careful with whom you share it.
+You can blackout the transmitter ID before posting a screenshot of this page on a forum as no one needs to see it in order to help you.